 The Segregation of John Muir High School

-Would you send your child to an underfunded, low performing public high school filled with poor minority students?
+Would you send your child to an underfunded, low-performing public high school?

-How about if that school had a history of integration going back before the civil rights movement and produced notable graduates, pioneers in their fields, for over half a century?
+How about if that school had a diverse student body, with a history of integration dating back before the civil rights movement?
+What if it had a track record of producing notable graduates, pioneers in their fields, for over half a century?
 Why have we forsaken the goals of integration in the 21st century?
 As one graduate famously said, “Can We All Get Along?”